Afoot

 Afoot is the debut six-song EP by the American indie rock band Let's Active, first released in 1983 by I.R.S.
 Records.

 Recording

 The music on Afoot was recorded from June 1982 through March 1983.
 Recording was done at bandleader Mitch Easter's home recording studio, Drive-In Studio in Winston-Salem, North Carolina.
 The songs were presented as a demo to I.R.S., who quickly signed the band.
 The six songs were packaged as a mini album debut for the band and released in 12" vinyl EP format in late 1983.

+During rehearsals at the Drive-In in November 1984 for the tour in support of Cypress, released that spring, Easter explained to deputizing drummer Jay Peck how Sara Romweber had to adjust her drum line for "Leader of Men" to fit the loop Easter had recorded:'

+Do a normal phrase, and at the end of it, do a build-up.
+And you really just do that through the whole song.
+You should not pay any attention to where we are.
+She does [adjust] during the guitar break, but the idea was to make the drums sound really mechanical and machine-like.